 The Master’s in Artificial Intelligence offers you an integrative and cutting-edge approach to the field from the viewpoints of Informatics, Logic, Cognition, Psychology, Philosophy, and Linguistics.

-Choosing from a broad range of courses you can tailor the programme to your personal interests within Artificial Intelligence.
+Choosing from a broad range of courses you can tailor the program to your personal interests within Artificial Intelligence.

-As a graduate of the Artificial Intelligence programme, you will have a solid understanding of the logical, philosophical, and cognitive foundations of AI research.
-You will also have a good overview of the main AI techniques and an in-depth understanding of how to apply these techniques in at least one of the areas within multi-agent systems, reasoning, or cognitive processing.
-In addition, you will have the skills to carry out AI research in academic or R&D environments and to identify how AI techniques can provide intelligent solutions to IT problems in companies and organisations.
+As a graduate of the Artificial Intelligence program, you will have a solid understanding of the logical, philosophical, and cognitive foundations of AI research.
+You will also have a good overview of the main AI techniques and an in-depth understanding of how to apply these techniques in at least one of the areas within Agent Theory, Human and Machine Reasoning, or Cognitive Modelling.
+In addition, you will have the skills to carry out AI research in academic or R&D environments and to identify how AI techniques can provide intelligent solutions to IT problems in companies and organizations.

 This school offers programs in:

 Last updated November 27, 2018